-- E. Reviews quality, utilization, and patient safety issues relevant to the Tertiary Care Contract and to the care of managed care patients.
-Submits an annual report to the MEC. - F. Facilitates a multidisciplinary, interdepartmental collaborative approach to improving the quality of patient care and safety, and appropriate utilization of resources through the designation of Performance Improvement and Utilization Management subcommittees.
+- E. Submits an annual report to the MEC. - F. Facilitates a multidisciplinary, interdepartmental collaborative approach to improving the quality of patient care and safety, and appropriate utilization of resources through the designation of Performance Improvement.

 The Committee shall meet monthly at least ten (10) times a year.
 The Committee shall maintain permanent records of its proceedings and activities.